WhitehillGroup/docs/docs/faq.md

 ### How can I get my products? {#claim-products}
 We have implemented a more streamlined process for purchasing and downloading our products.
 Please visit [Axon](https://axon.whitehill.group) to get started.

-### Where can I download AutoPro? {#claim-autopro}
-AutoPro does not use Axon licencing, and is available from the [Roblox Creator Store](https://www.roblox.com/library/6781975106).

 ### Where can I download KONE Turnstiles? {#claim-turnstiles}
 KONE Turnstiles do not use Axon licencing, and is available from the [Roblox Creator Store](https://www.roblox.com/library/6821432149).